Home Page

 Hueco Tanks

 Two months later, I became Temporary Manager of Hueco Tanks, a Texas State Park, east of El Paso.
 Hueco means tanks or waterholes in Spanish.
 It is 860 acres of granite, rising 500 feet above the Chihuahua Desert.
 Because water could always be found there, its use reaches back 10,000 years.
 Coupled with dozens of incomparable prehistoric pictographs, mostly painted masks, it has been declared a National Historic Landmark.
-It is also is a world-class bouldering area, perhaps the best in the world.
+It is also a world-class bouldering area, perhaps the best in the world.
 Both preservationists and climbers, however, were at odds, neither respecting the concerns and rights of the other.

 Walt Dabney, the Director of Texas State Parks, with whom I had worked with in the NPS, asked for my help.
 He knew “I spoke both preservation and climbing.”
 For four months, I lived inside that park, which would have its entrance gate locked at dark.
 The sunsets, solitude, and animals that appeared only at night, are among my most cherished memories.
 And, I got the two groups to cooperate and design a management plan accommodating them both.
 In September of 2000, I climbed 19,341-foot Kilimanjaro, Africa’s highest.
 My mountaineering career ended with summitting the high points on four continents.